schneima1/LLM-based_expenses_analysis/README.md

 - 🏦 **Multi-Account Management**: Consolidate data from different banks
 - 📈 **Budget Analysis**: Understand where your money goes each month
 - 🔍 **Financial Audit**: Review all transactions in one unified view
+- ⚡ **Fast Classification**: Use embedding-based method for quick processing of large datasets

 ---